 This diet is an option for the skinny cat who just needs something a little bit different to tempt their appetite.
 Earthborn Holistic Monterey Medley is full of fish chunks and fish gravy, providing a different protein source than the other foods we reviewed.
 Cats who don’t feel up to chewing yet may enjoy licking the fishy broth, which will help keep them hydrated as well as provide nutrition.
 This food has a low-fat content, which is less ideal for gaining weight.
 In addition, some cats don’t handle fish-based diets well and may develop digestive issues, such as diarrhea.

-10. Blue Buffalo Wilderness Kitten Chicken Grain-Free Canned
+11. Blue Buffalo Wilderness Kitten Chicken Canned Cat Food

 |Calories:||118 kcal/3-ounce can|

 Blue Buffalo Wilderness is made with real meat as the first ingredient but has lower protein than some other canned foods we reviewed.
 On the other hand, it is nutrient-dense, grain-free, and contains nutritious liver.
 This food is a reasonable choice to help your cat gain weight.
 Reportedly, the quality of the food is inconsistent and some cats don’t care for the slimier texture.
 It’s only available in small cans and is a bit more expensive than some other foods we reviewed.
 This flavor seems to either be a hit or a miss with cats so consider picking up a can or two to see if your cat likes it rather than buying a full case.

 Buyer’s Guide: Selecting the Best High-Calorie Cat Food for Weight Gain

 Before you make your final decision about what high-calorie food is best for your cat, here are a few things to consider: